pschatzmann/stm32h7-arduino/README.md

     - in -> Tools -> Usart Support - Enabled (generic serial)

 You are ready now to compile and upload the sketch the regular way.
+Please note that you still need the USB connection to see the Serial output!